-Rise Of The Contract Workers: Work Is Different Now
+Freelanced: The Rise Of The Contract Workforce

 A new NPR/Marist poll finds that 1 in 5 jobs in America is made up of workers under contract.
 Within a decade, contractors and freelancers could make up half of the American workforce.
 Workers across all industries and at all professional levels will be touched by the movement toward independent work — one without the constraints, or benefits, of full-time employment.
 Policymakers are just starting to talk about the implications.